Markets and Meals in Ameya-Yokochō

 My theory was that the underpants packages are were together in sweatshops (ha! get it? sweat!) staffed by overweight chain-smoking middle-aged women pulling on and removing underpants as fast as they can while simultaneously taking calls on sex-chat-line phones.
 But maybe I'm just a cynic about machine-vended used underwear.

-The used underpants craze seems to have disappeared, as ephemeral as the roughly contemporaneous earliest wave of ルーズ ソックス or rūzu sokkusu, oversized loose socks (which have returned in the mid to late 2010s).
+The used underpants craze seems to have disappeared, as ephemeral as the roughly contemporaneous earliest wave of ルーズ ソックス or rūzu sokkusu, oversized loose socks (which returned in the mid to late 2010s).
 Now the used underwear market is dominated by pervy Americans.

 On the topic of used underwear, perhaps you would prefer to buy fake skidmarked underwear to camouflage your valuable possessions.